 Sorenson became so synonymous with the way the Rouge operated that it was widely thought that he was one of the evil managers portrayed as prowling about the corners of the famous Diego Rivera mural that serves as the centerpiece of the Detroit Institute of Arts.
 The mural was considered so scandalous for the way it portrayed the evils of "Fordism" when it was unveiled in 1933 that it might have been destroyed, if not for Edsel stepping in to prevent his father from doing so (Henry was apparently under the impression that the mural would glorify Ford).
 The DIA later asserted that the portrayal was not of Sorenson, but more likely that of his lackey, the despised Mead L. Bricker.

 Charles Sorenson was the commodore of the Detroit Yacht Club, and a member of the Grosse Pointe Yacht Club, as well as sailing clubs in Miami Beach and the Bahamas.
 The same year the Helene was built, the Sorensons built a house on Miami Beach where they spent Christmastime.
 Prior to 1923 they lived in an old farmhouse in what became Rouge Park, as I wrote about in another post.
-After Mr. Sorenson became more nautically inclined, he lived in the Detroit Towers at 8162 East Jefferson, overlooking the Detroit River and Belle Isle.
-Undoubtedly that was a convenient residence, since he could probably dock there.
+After Mr. Sorenson became more nautically inclined, he lived in the Detroit Towers on East Jefferson overlooking the Detroit River and Belle Isle, and also had property at Grayhaven Island, which I also explored in another post.
+Undoubtedly these were convenient residences, since he could probably dock at both.